Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Related Work

-\rparagraph{Models for Sequence Labeling} The first SL models were trained on manually designed features \citep{he2020survey}.
-These features were then fed into statistical models \citep{tjong-kim-sang-buchholz-2000-introduction, ahn-2006-stages} such as support vector machine, hidden Markov model, maximum entropy Markov model, or conditional random fields \citep{lafferty2001conditional}.
-Then, the attention shifted to recurrent neural networks, namely BiLSTMs \citep{akbik-etal-2018-contextual}.
-Soon after, the Transformer \citep{vaswani2017attention} era started, where SL was tackled with encoder-only models \citep{devlin-etal-2019-bert, fei-etal-2021-better-new}, pre-trained with a bidirectional language modeling objective, beneficial for most NLU tasks.
-Next, it was shown that SL can also be performed in an autoregressive way, by generating spans and their labels directly using natural language \citep{wang2022instructionner, wang2023instructuie}, where encoder-decoder models proved useful.
-With the rise of the pre-training scale, decoder-only models took the stage.
-Unlike encoders, decoders are constrained by causal masking that prevents attending to future tokens, limiting their effectiveness for tasks requiring full sequence understanding. \citet{dukic-snajder-2024-looking} demonstrate that this limitation can be mitigated by removing the CM in a subset of layers, thereby employing the decoder as encoder and unlocking its potential for SL.
-However, the autoregressive prospect of decoders for SL has received comparatively less attention.
-We further investigated their potential for SL by integrating in-context adaptation, ICL, and constrained decoding.
+\rparagraph{Models for Sequence Labeling} The first SL models used manually designed features \citep{he2020survey} that were fed into statistical models \citep{tjong-kim-sang-buchholz-2000-introduction, ahn-2006-stages} such as support vector machines, maximum entropy Markov models, or conditional random fields \citep{lafferty2001conditional}.
+Focus later shifted to recurrent neural networks, namely BiLSTMs \citep{akbik-etal-2018-contextual}.
+Following the Transformer era \citep{vaswani2017attention}, SL was addressed with encoder-only models \citep{devlin-etal-2019-bert, fei-etal-2021-better-new}, pre-trained with a bidirectional language modeling objective beneficial for most NLU tasks.
+More recently, SL has also been performed autoregressively—by generating spans and their labels in natural language \citep{wang2022instructionner, wang2023instructuie}—where encoder-decoder models have proven useful.
+With the rise of pre-training, decoder-only models became prominent.
+Unlike encoders, decoders are constrained by causal masking, which prevents them from attending to future tokens, thereby limiting their effectiveness on tasks that require bidirectionality. \citet{dukic-snajder-2024-looking} mitigate this limitation by removing the CM in a subset of layers, allowing the decoder to function as an encoder and unlocking its potential for SL.
+Similarly, \citet{behnamghaderllm2vec} propose an LLM2Vec approach to transform decoders into encoders using specialized training objectives.
+However, the autoregressive potential of decoders for SL has been less explored.
+We investigate this potential by combining in-context adaptation, ICL, and constrained decoding.